github/docs/content/apps/creating-github-apps/setting-up-a-github-app/migrating-oauth-apps-to-github-apps.md

 You will need to update your app's code to handle API authentication for your {% data variables.product.prodname_github_app %}.
 A {% data variables.product.prodname_github_app %} can authenticate in three ways:

-- As the app itself, in order to get or modify details about the app or to create an installation access token.
+- As the app itself, in order to get or modify details about the {% data variables.product.prodname_github_app %} registration or to create an installation access token.
 For more information, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-as-a-github-app)."
 - As an app installation, in order to take actions on behalf of itself.
 For more information, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-as-a-github-app-installation)."
 - On behalf of a user, in order to attribute actions to a user.
 For more information, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-with-a-github-app-on-behalf-of-a-user)."